PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 - `$false`: (the default) would ignore `$false` exit status on the last command.
 This is the same as existing PowerShell treatment of this case.
-- `$true`: for a pipeline that is being used in a conditional context (see above), and where the exist status of the last command in the pipeline is `$false`, would create a terminating error from the non-terminating errors in the command error stream.
+- `$true`: for a pipeline that is being used in a conditional context (see above), and where the exit status of the last command in the pipeline is `$false`, would create a terminating error from the non-terminating errors in the command error stream.

 This should improve on the basic specification by allowing the idiom to be usefully combined with